 On March 27, 2023, we announced the completion of a pre-specified interim analysis for our Validive Phase 2b/3 VOICE trial for the prevention of severe oral mucositis ("SOM") in patients undergoing chemoradiotherapy ("CRT") for oropharyngeal cancer ("OPC").
 The interim analysis included the first approximately 50% of the total planned patients to be enrolled.
 It was conducted by an independent Data Safety Monitoring Board ("DSMB"), which informed us that the trial did not meet the pre-defined threshold for efficacy of a 15% absolute difference in SOM prevention between Validive and placebo.
 The DSMB also reported that there were no safety concerns attributed to Validive.
-Based on not meeting the pre-specified efficacy threshold, we announced that we will discontinue the study along with the active development of Validive.
+Based on not meeting the pre-specified efficacy threshold, in March 2023 we terminated the study and discontinued the development of Validive.